Omar-R00T/Windows-Temp-Clean-Up-Tool/README.md

 The tool loops through both the current User Profile (`%temp%`) and the System-wide Windows temporary repository (`C:\Windows\Temp`).

-cmd
-forfiles /p "%%~G" /s /d -3 /c "cmd /c del /q /f \"@path\" >nul 2>&1 && echo [DELETED]: @file" forfiles /s /d -3: Recursively evaluates target paths looking for items with a last-modified date older than 3 days.
+`forfiles /p "%%~G" /s /d -3 /c "cmd /c del /q /f \"@path\" >nul 2>&1 && echo [DELETED]: @file"` `forfiles /s /d -3`: Recursively evaluates target paths looking for items with a last-modified date older than 3 days.

-  \"@path\" >nul 2>&1: Encapsulates data tokens in clean escape quotes to survive nested string manipulation, executing the deletion silently so locked files do not clutter the screen with access errors.
+  `\"@path\" >nul 2>&1`: Encapsulates data tokens in clean escape quotes to survive nested string manipulation, executing the deletion silently so locked files do not clutter the screen with access errors.

-  && echo [DELETED]: @file: Leverages conditional execution handles so an entry is only printed to your terminal screen if the deletion was a verified success.
+  `&& echo [DELETED]: @file`: Leverages conditional execution handles so an entry is only printed to your terminal screen if the deletion was a verified success.

 ## How To Use It?

-* **Because modifying systemic assets inside C:\Windows\Temp requires elevated security tokens, the script contains an integrated privilege guard.**
+* **Because modifying systemic assets inside `C:\Windows\Temp` requires elevated security tokens, the script contains an integrated privilege guard.**
-* **Download Temp-CleanUp.bat.**
+* **Download `Temp-CleanUp.bat`.**
 * **Right-click the script and select "Run as Administrator".**
 * **Follow the automated real-time tracking logs until the success banner is displayed.
 Then press any key to exit the script.**